A more accurate rational non-commutative algorithm for multiplying 4x4 matrices using 48 multiplications: Abstract

 \section{Abstract}

 We propose a \emph{more accurate} variant of an algorithm for multiplying~\(\matrixsize{4}{4}\) matrices using~\(48\) multiplications over any ring containing an inverse of~\(2\).
-This algorithm has an error bound exponent of only~\(\log_{4}\!\gamma_{\infty,2}\approx{2.386}\).
-It also reaches a better accuracy w.r.t.\ max-norm in practice, when compared to previously known such fast algorithms.
-Furthermore, we propose a straight line program of this algorithm, giving a leading constant in its complexity bound of~\({\frac{387}{32}n^{2+\log_{4}\!{3}}+o\!\left({n^{2+\log_{4}\!{3}}}\right)}\) operations over any ring containing an inverse of~\(2\).
+This algorithm achieves an error bound exponent of only~\(\log_{4}\!\gamma_{\infty,2}\approx{2.335}\).
+In practice, it also reaches a better accuracy w.r.t.\ max-norm, when compared to previously known such fast algorithms.
+Furthermore, we propose a straight line program of this algorithm, giving a leading constant in its complexity bound of~\({\frac{316}{32}n^{2+\log_{4}\!{3}}+o\!\left({n^{2+\log_{4}\!{3}}}\right)}\) operations over any ring containing an inverse of~\(2\).